 The ongoing COVID-19 pandemic is a global economic event without precedent in living memory.
-Many affected countries have already imposed severe restrictions on residents’ movements and activities, including but not limited to curbs on international air travel, forced closures of public gathering spaces like restaurants and entertainment venues, and public curfews during which all but essential movement is forbidden.
+During the early weeks of the pandemic, most affected countries imposed severe restrictions on residents’ movements and activities, including but not limited to curbs on international air travel, forced closures of public gathering spaces like restaurants and entertainment venues, and public curfews during which all but essential movement was forbidden.

-In the United States, federal policymakers recognized the gravity of the situation once it became clear that the country was dealing with an uncontrolled epidemic.
+In the United States, federal policymakers recognized the gravity of the situation once it became clear the country was dealing with an uncontrolled epidemic.
 Beginning in March 2020, three pillars of the federal government and national financial system took action on the crisis: Congress, the executive branch, and the Federal Reserve (the Fed).
 Further actions occurred throughout the spring and summer.
+The work continued through 2020 and into 2021, with the latest major legislative package modeled after President Biden’s proposed American Rescue Plan.

 On March 6, President Donald Trump signed into law the Coronavirus Preparedness and Response Supplemental Appropriations Act.

 The following week, in the early hours of March 14, the U.S. House of Representatives passed the much larger Families First Coronavirus Response Act.
-That bill is expected to become law during the week of March 16, although negotiations between the House and Senate could lengthen that timeframe.
+That bill became law later in the month and represented the first major piece of stimulus legislation associated with the pandemic.
+A much larger package, the CARES Act, followed within weeks.

 Coronavirus Preparedness & Response Supplemental Appropriations Act